 - Gelatin-rich broth and healthy organs and, therefore, increased value of the whole bird; read more here

 - Flavourful, juicy meat (reference, showing “preferred sensory attributes”)

-- More good fat (OMEGA-3’s), especially in slower growing breeds like our Heritage chickens (reference; reference), but this depends on the ingredients in the chicken feed; more on this with references below…
+- More good fat (OMEGA-3’s) (reference), which this depends on the ingredients in the chicken feed; more on this with references below…

 Chickens also require grain and the ingredients in the feed contribute to the ratio of bad fats to good fats (OMEGA 6:3).
-Soy especially increases the amount of bad fat (OMEGA 6) compared to good fat (OMEGA 3; reference).
-Most chicken feed, even certified organic feed, contains a lot of soy to increase the protein content.
+Corn and soy, especially, increase the amount of bad fat (OMEGA 6) compared to good fat (OMEGA 3; reference; reference).
+Most chicken feed, even certified organic feed, contains a lot of corn and soy to increase the protein content.

 Pasture-raised chicken is better for the chickens